 - What are your goals?

 When you create a social media campaign it is very important to identify exactly what you want to achieve.
-Once you identify that, you will be able to easily measure your success.
+Once you identify a goal, you will be able to easily measure your success.
 If you’re offering a specific product, how much is each sale worth to you and how many sales should this campaign generate?
 Or are you hoping to increase awareness for an event, cause, or issue?
 If so, how many impressions or clicks should your campaign generate, or how many new fans are you hoping to gain?

 - Which social media platforms should you use?

-Now it’s time to track your campaign.
 You need to know exactly how much time was spent on developing the campaign, the cost of your advertisements, how many people are interacting, etc. Our favorite tool here at KNG Marketing Partners is Hubspot because we can do everything from one account; whether it be posting our social media, tracking leads, or running social media reports to analyze our campaigns, they’ve got it all!
 Advertising insights can also be found directly through Facebook, Twitter, and LinkedIn, measuring impressions, conversions, clicks, shares, and more.